 The Project will occupy the storefront with a desirable neighborhood-serving use.
-The proposed use will activate the commercial space that has been in development for the past two years.
-There are no exterior changes proposed and the small, 850 square foot Restaurant will be compatible with the existing mix of small commercial and retail establishments in the District.
+The proposed use will activate the commercial space that has been vacant for approximately nine months.
+There are no exterior changes proposed and the midsized, 1,840 square foot Restaurant will be compatible with the existing mix of small to midsized commercial and retail establishments in the District.

 - B. The proposed project will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity.
-There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that: - Nature of proposed site, including its size and shape, and the proposed size, shape and arrangement of structures;
+There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that: - i.
+Nature of proposed site, including its size and shape, and the proposed size, shape and arrangement of structures;